Leap year starting on Monday

 A leap year starting on Monday is any year with 366 days (i.e. it includes 29 February) that begins on Monday, 1 January, and ends on Tuesday, 31 December.
 Its dominical letters hence are GF.
-The most recent year of such kind was 1996 and the next one will be 2024 in the Gregorian calendar or, likewise, 2008, and 2036 in the obsolete Julian calendar.
+The most recent year of such kind was 2024, and the next one will be 2052 in the Gregorian calendar or, likewise, 2008 and 2036 in the obsolete Julian calendar.

-Any leap year that starts on Monday, Wednesday or Thursday has two Friday the 13ths: those two in this leap year occur in September and December.
+Any leap year that starts on Monday has two Friday the 13ths: those two in this leap year occur in September and December.
 Common years starting on Tuesday share this characteristic.

-In this leap year, Martin Luther King Jr. Day is on its earliest possible date, January 15; Valentine's Day is on a Wednesday; Presidents Day is on February 19; the leap day is on a Thursday; Saint Patrick's Day is on a Sunday; Memorial Day is on May 27, Juneteenth is on a Wednesday; U.S. Independence Day and Halloween are on a Thursday; Thanksgiving is on its latest possible date, November 28; and Christmas Day is on a Wednesday.

-The Election Day in the USA is on November 5th, as well in common years starting on Tuesday.
+This year has three months (June, September and December) which begin on a weekend-day.